Aggregate Multidimensional Raster (Map Viewer)

 • Interval range—The variable data will be aggregated between specified pairs of values or dates.

 • Interval keyword specifies the keyword interval that will be used when aggregating along the dimension.
-This parameter is available when Interval keyword is chosen for Aggregation definition and includes the following options:
+This parameter is available when the Aggregation definition parameter is set to Interval keyword.
+The options are as follows:

 • Hourly—The data values will be aggregated into hourly time steps, and the result will include every hour in the time series.